openedx/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

      - The label of each check box option that the student selected to evaluate the assessment process.

-**History**: Added 3 April 2014.

 openassessment.create_submission
 --------------------------------

-The server emits these events each time a student submits an essay.
+The server emits this event when a student submits an essay.
 The same event is emitted when a student submits an essay for peer assessment or for self assessment.

 **Event Source**: Server

+**History**: Added 3 April 2014.

 ``event`` **Fields**: